-The draft of the Law on the Amendment of Aliens Law contains numerous measures contrary to fundamental rights. epicenter.works criticizes, among other things, the plans for a "digital house search" among those seeking protection.
+The draft of the Law on the Amendment of Aliens Law contains numerous measures contrary to fundamental rights. epicenter.works criticizes, among other things, the plans for a "digital house search" of the electronic devices carried by those seeking protection.

 epicenter.works criticizes the government's plans to use sensitive health data to automatically detect insurance fraud with a "risk and conspicuousness analysis tool".

 Analyzing the changes to 128 laws, epicenter.works notes that the government is opening a large number of backdoors when implementing the EU Data Protection Regulation (GDPR).
-Actually, existing laws should only be adapted to EU rules and ensure a high standard.
+Existing laws should only be adapted to EU rules and ensure a high standard.

-Epicenter.works organizes rallies throughout Austria against upload filters and ancillary copyright and for a modern copyright reform on the #SaveYourInternet action day.
+epicenter.works organizes rallies throughout Austria against upload filters and ancillary copyright as well as for a modern copyright reform on the #SaveYourInternet action day.

 In a vote on copyright reform, the European Parliament votes in favor of upload filter and ancillary copyright. epicenter.works raises the alarm and warns against censorship and limited media diversity.